 Plox Star Wars Death Star speaker

 Sure, it looks cool, and magnetic levitation is a nice aesthetic touch, but the poor quality speaker makes your music sound like it's bouncing around in a tin can filtered through a Stormtrooper helmet – and all for the low, low cost of $240.
-Ideally, this overpriced novelty will meet the fate of the space station that inspired it.
+(Although you may have trouble finding one in store between film releases)